-- 252. There will be no additional costs or benefits arising from this option, as set out in table four below.
+- 311. There will be no additional costs or benefits arising from this option, as set out in table four below.
 Policy actions currently undertaken as part of this option are assumed to continue for each of the other options.
-Therefore, the expenditure and current benefits form part of the baseline against which the remaining options are compared. - 253.
-The ban on below-cost selling (implemented in May 2014 as a ban on selling alcohol for below the cost of duty plus the VAT payable on that duty) is predicted to have a minimal impact on alcohol consumption and related harms, with a 0.1% reduction in deaths and a total saving of £9m a year on societal costs (out of a total of £15.3bn over 20 years).193
+Therefore, the expenditure and current benefits form part of the baseline against which the remaining options are compared. - 312.
+The ban on below-cost selling (implemented in May 2014 as a ban on selling alcohol for below the cost of duty plus the VAT payable on that duty) was predicted to have a minimal impact on alcohol consumption and related harms, with a 0.1% reduction in deaths and a total saving of £9m a year on societal costs.